-The overall expected long-term rate of return on assets of 7.00 percent that was used to develop the 2016 pension expense is based on plan asset allocation, capital markets forecasts and expected benefits of active investment management.
-For fixed income, the expected return is 4.62 percent.
+The overall expected long-term rate of return on assets of 7.00 percent that was used to develop the 2017 pension expense is based on plan asset allocation, capital markets forecasts and expected benefits of active investment management.
+For fixed income, the expected return is 4.69 percent.
 This assumption includes the yield on the five-year zero-coupon U.S. Treasury bond as the base rate along with historical data from the U.S. Treasury yield curve.
-For equities, the expected return is 7.32 percent for U.S. and international equities.
+For equities, the expected return is 6.31 percent for U.S. and international equities.
 This return is based on a blended average of three different statistical models that each incorporates multiple factors including, for example, inflation, Gross Domestic Product and the Fed Funds Target Rate.
-For real estate, the expected return is 4.80 percent.
-For commodities, the expected return is 2.20 percent.